pikipity/FPGA-Laboratory/README.md

   + 5-1.
 RAM IP Core
   + 5-2.
 Key Debounce

-Note: Code that students are required to implement by themselves is not included in this repository.
+Note: Codes that students are required to implement by themselves are not included in this repository.